Categories

 Tara Carpenter, NC.

-These alternate Easter ideas are for people of all ages on Body Ecology Diet (B.E.D.), a gut healing protocol specifically designed to balance yeast, viral, and bacterial overgrowth.
-I started B.E.D. when my boys were 2 and 7, key years for celebrating holidays, and found Easter by far the easiest!
+These alternate Easter ideas are for people of all ages on Body Ecology Diet (B.E.D.), a gut healing protocol designed to balance yeast, viral, and bacterial overgrowth.
+I started B.E.D. when my boys were 2 and 7, key years for celebrating holidays (and building bones and body!), and found Easter by far the easiest holiday to get through as a mother!

 Food is central on Easter, esp. sugar and man-made color.
 Going without either is easy or not depending how old the kids are and what they are accustomed to.
-My children attended Waldorf school and as a result they experienced less “mainstream culture/way of eating”.
-In this way my life was easier as a mom healing with B.E.D. principles as I only had to stretch so far to adapt to what my kids were observing in school as their peers tended to be from more nutritionally-minded families who also supported a sugar-free, man-made color free learning environment.
+My children attended Waldorf school and as a result certainly experienced far less “mainstream culture/way of eating”.
+In this way my life was easier as a mom healing with B.E.D. principles.
+I only had to stretch so far to adapt to what my kids were observing in school as their peers tended to be from similar nutritional-minded families who supported a sugar-free, artificial colors/dye-free learning environment.

 When my oldest started public school he became harder to please as he wanted to fit in with his peers who all wore bright blue tongues from bright blue lollipops and so on.
 I moved with this and found he preferred folded dollar bills in plastic eggs, which this took the sting out of what he was not getting, like jelly-beans!